MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 ## Day 4 - A Holistic Approach

 Porn overcoming isn't an overnight deal.
-You should be fired up by that outcomes of the freedom not on the downers of
+You should be fired up by that outcomes of the freedom not on the downers of leaving it.
+There are physical, social and spiritual realities that you must know and overcome.